cyrolite/file-encrypter/README.md

 ---

-**If you encounter any issues, please open an issue
+**If you encounter any issues, please open an issue or pull request.**